ysli16/duckietown_obj_detection/README.md

 Edit `<dockerid>/<imagename>` as mentioned above.

-*Tips for using GPU inside the container.
+*Tips for using GPU inside the container:
 The model image is based on pytorch/pytorch:1.7.0-cuda11.0-cudnn8-devel, which enables the container to use CUDA11.0.
-You also need to have NVIDIA Container Toolkit installed on the host computer when building the image.
+You also need to have NVIDIA Container Toolkit installed on the host computer before building the image.
 Refer to https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian for installation instruction.*